African Cats: Plot

 In the southern plains of the Maasai Mara National Reserve in Kenya, lives Mara, a six-month-old lion cub, with her mother Layla, who both belong to the River pride, led by Fang, an old male lion, named after his remaining fang after he gets a distinctive broken tooth because of an earlier fight.
 In the northern plains of the Maasai Mara, lives Sita, a cheetah who has just given birth to five cubs to take care of.
-Sita and her cubs coexist with another lion pride led by a large male named Kali, who wishes to expand his pride and territory by taking over Fang's own with the help of his four sons, which however he cannot reach as both sides are divided by the Nile crocodile infested Mara River.
+Sita and her cubs coexist with another lion pride led by a large male named Kali, who wishes to expand his pride and territory by taking over Fang's own with the help of his four sons, which however he cannot reach as both sides are divided by a crocodile infested river.

 One day, Sita's cubs are playing while Kali and the largest of his sons are on patrol.
-Sita, seeing them as a serious danger to her cubs, goads both lions, so as to lure them away.
-But after the confrontation, the cubs have scattered.
+Sita, seeing them as a serious danger to her cubs, goads both lions, so as to lure them away, but after the confrontation, the cubs have scattered.
 Sita desperately calls for them.
 As it gets darker, hyenas are seen and heard.
 In the morning, three of her five cubs return to Sita.
 Although she continues to call for the other two cubs, it's clear that they have been killed by hyenas.
 Meanwhile, Layla is injured by a zebra's kick while hunting.
-As the wildebeest begin to migrate to greener pastures, so does the River pride.
-However, due to her injury and old age, Layla has trouble keeping up.
+As the wildebeest begin to migrate to greener pastures, so does the River pride, but due to her injury and old age, Layla has trouble keeping up.
 Mara stays alongside her mother and tries to help on her way.
 Soon, they begin to lose track of the pride.
 Knowing that Mara needs her family for her survival, Layla forces through her injury, and they soon find themselves within the River pride once more.

 As time passes in the northern side, Sita's cubs thrive, and begin to show more of their cheetah nature.
 One day, a gang of three adult cheetah brothers roaming about zone in on Sita.
 Again, Sita finds herself having to divert attention from rivals so that they do not find her cubs.
 However, being fellow cheetahs, they do not tire as easily as lions do; and soon, the brothers separate Sita from her cubs.
 As they circle them, the cubs stand their ground and hiss at the bullies, meaning they have inherited their mother's prowess and bravery.
 Before the cheetah brothers can do anything, a passing elephant chases them away – meaning that in the savanna, even bullies get bullied.